qaschevychelov/triangleTestApi/README.md

     32. create triangle with empty input
     33. create triangle with wrong separator
     34. create triangle with non default separator
+    35. BUG - create triangle with too huge sides, then get area of this perimeter

 ## Positive cases
     1. get existing triangle